 Act II; Robata Grill

 I’m in, I’m committed.
-You’ve drawn me in with a dish more addictive than Pringles.
+You’ve drawn me in with a dish more addictive than Sour Cream Pringles.
 What’s next?!

 It was a selection from the Robata Grill, a trio of tapas we’d struggled to decide upon.
 This was perhaps the most tempting section of the menu with items such as cinnamon roasted chicken, miso salmon and smoked paprika octopus to contend with.

 We narrowed it down to three, starting with a firm favourite; miso and aji panca marinated flat iron steak, sprinkled in Andean herb chimichurri and served alongside thickly cut cassava fries.
 Holy mother of cassava, those fries… I just can’t even, no words.
-A thick layer of crisp cuddling an inner fluffy cloud, like if a roast potato had mated with a good ‘ole English chip.
+A thick layer of crisp cuddling an inner fluffy cloud - as if roast potato had mated with a good ‘ole English chip.

-Oh I forgot about the flat iron steak whilst I dribbled over cassava fries.
+Oh - I forgot about the flat iron steak whilst I dribbled over cassava fries.
 It was a gradient of pink and oh so juicy.
-If I HAD to be a complete finicky urgh-is-she-ever-not-picky annoyance, I’d say it was oh so slightly chewy.
+If I HAD to be a completely finicky urgh-is-she-ever-not-picky critic, I’d say it was oh so slightly chewy.
 Just.